srobo/volunteer-emails/SR2022/2021-09-26-start-of-comp-cycle.md

 Shaping this year's competition including the game, the venue, and managing the teams.

-Led by: Andy Busse, Andy Barrett-Sprott, Jenny Fletcher
+Led by: Andy Busse, Andy Barrett-Sprot, Jenny Fletcher

 ### Marketing Team